 On an individual level, dumping out rain-filled buckets and bird baths is still only half the battle.
 Mosquito repellent is often a vital resource in the tropics and other humid regions, especially for travelers and during rainy seasons.
 DEET is potent and generally safe, with the CDC reporting only a handful of bizarre overdose cases, although it is toxic if ingested.
 DEET is widely advised as protection against high-risk exposure to diseases like dengue and malaria, but for lower-risk areas or over long-term use, many people prefer natural mosquito repellents to synthetic ones.
 Plant oils such as lemongrass, eucalyptus and rosemary are safe, natural and known to repel mosquitoes, while citronella candles offer similar safety in an ambient format.
 More dire circumstances may require mosquito nets, which are common in much of the tropics — and poised to become an increasingly wise investment around the rest of the world, too.

-For more buzzworthy news and information about mosquitos and mosquito-borne diseases, check out the following articles from MNN, and the video clip below from National Geographic:
+For more buzzworthy news and information about mosquitos and mosquito-borne diseases, check out the following items from MNN, and the video clip below from National Geographic:

 - Mosquito-borne dengue fever threat spreading across America